iheteroclite/BlackJack/blackjack/README.md

 #### Important note on Probabilities

-I, @iheteroclite, the author, am not a Statistician, and was surprised that the chance of drawing blackjack from a specific deck is not well-modelled (until I tried to model it).
-After pages of derivations and attempts at deriving a good hypergeometric density function (which had an asymptope at 1, so was not useful for this game), I concluded that a good model would suffice.
+I, @iheteroclite, the author, am not a Statistician, I have read Physics (which is a poor approximation), and was surprised that the chance of drawing blackjack from a specific deck is not well-modelled (until I tried to model it).
+After pages of derivations and attempts at deriving a good hypergeometric density function (for which mine had an asymptope at 1, so was not useful for this game), I concluded that a good model would suffice.
 I have tested this model with Mathematica, and it seems to be a good model, the probability of blackjack: decreases as aces and tens in the deck decrease; increases as deck size decreases; is 0 when there are no aces or no tens; and approaches 0.5 when there are exactly 50/50 aces/tens.
 However, it is entirely possible that there may be unforseen limitations of the model I have used.

 Probability of a blackjack is modelled using a binomial distribution mass function, with an alteration made to account for a varying probability of getting a blackjack each turn.